 - If you don't have to access Maasvlakte often you can apply for a day exemption.
 You can do so up to twelve times a year.
 There are no further requirements with regard to the Euro class or age of the vehicle.

-- If you believe the rules of the Traffic Decree affect you disproportionately harshly, you may be eligible for a long-term exemption on the basis of economic circumstances (Article 5) or the hardship clause (Article 6).).
+- Do you believe the rules of the Traffic Decree affect you disproportionately harshly?
+You may be eligible for a long-term exemption on the basis of economic circumstances (Article 5) or the hardship clause (Article 6).
+Therefore it’s required that you can proof (contract or otherwise) that the work to the Maasvlakte has been accepted before November 5th 2015.

 - Special vehicles, such as gulley emptiers or tow trucks as well as exceptional transport, receive exemptions, provided that these vehicles are not older than 13 years.
-If your truck is a special vehicle , you can apply to the Municipality of Rotterdam for this status during the registration .
+Is your truck a special vehicle?
+You can apply to the Municipality of Rotterdam for this status during the registration.

 - Trucks that are used by or on behalf of a government agency for the performance of a statutory and/or government task, are eligible for an exemption.
-When submitting the application for exemption, the owner of the lorry must upload a digital copy of the contract, indicating that the lorry is eligible for exemption.
+When submitting the application for exemption, the owner of the lorry must upload a digital copy of the contract.
+Indicating that the lorry is eligible for exemption.
 Exemption will apply for the duration of the contract.
-The contract must have been entered into prior to 12 November 2015.
+The contract must have been entered into prior to 5 November 2015.

 - The access rules for the Maasvlakte are waived for campers registered as trucks.
-An exemption is granted based on photos and a description of the vehicle, showing that this meets the guidelines as defined in Article 7 of the Decree.
-If registration with RDW and on www.milieuzones.nl is not possible, a specific request can be submitted via: email@example.com
+An exemption is granted based on photos and a description of the vehicle.
+These must show that this meets the guidelines as defined in Article 7 of the Decree.
+If registration with RDW and on www.milieuzones.nl is not possible, a specific request can be submitted via: firstname.lastname@example.org

 - Trucks equipped with a green professional vehicle registration are automatically exempt.
 In this case you do not need to apply for an exemption.